Commerce Corner in Monmouth Beach

 —Simon Sinek

 In August 1994, the mayor officially hosted Governor Christie Whitman and scores of federal, state, and local dignitaries to celebrate an enormous new beach at the MBBP.
-I was there that day with my wife and new baby.
-The town still reaps the benefits today.
-Lou also promoted the development of Griffin Park and performed more than 500 marriages during his time as borough mayor.
+The nation’s biggest-ever sand replenishment project had started in Monmouth Beach that spring.
+Spending nearly $20 million, more than 7.5 million tons of sand was pumped ashore by the US Army Corps of Engineers.
+That was a gorgeous and joyful summer day.
+I was there with my wife and our new baby.

 The Sodano family owned the Mart until May 1995 when they sold the 10,000-sqaure-foot operation to Charles Sloughfy, Jr. of Wall Twp.
 Later on the store was leased by Andy K’s Dairy & Deli.
 The property was purchased in 2008 by Tamara and Kerrin O’Brien and later sold.
 Today it is the Monmouth Beach Supermarket & Liquor (at 73 Riverdale Avenue).